A steep unpaved road to Mount Graham in AZ

-Located in the Pinaleno Mountains, within the Coronado National Forest, the road to the summit is unpaved.
+Located to the northeast of Tucson, the road to the summit is totally unpaved.
 SUV vehicle required.
 It’s called Mt Graham International Observatory Road (4567).
 The peak was named in 1846 after the Army officer James Duncan Graham.
 The summit is home to an observatory called Mount Graham International Observatory, built in 1993.
 The first road to the summit was started in the 1920’s, and was completed as far as Arcadia by about 1927.

 The road to the summit is pretty steep.
-Starting from the paved AZ-366, the road is 3.21km (2 miles) long via 7 sharp hairpin turns.
+Starting at the paved AZ-366, the road is 3.21km (2 miles) long via 7 sharp hairpin turns.
 Over this distance the elevation gain is 270 meters.
 The average gradient is 8.41%.

 Pic: Iskren Georgiev